 The Local Development Plan is one of the statutory plans the Council has to prepare.
 The current LDP determines Newport's land use policies to 2026.
 The LDP covers many topics that impact on other sections of the Council e.g. drainage, tourism, education etc. The Preferred Strategy provides a chapter on national, regional and local context.
 This section outlines the Council's policies, strategies and priorities, bringing up to date and building upon on the RLDP Review Report published in 2021.
 In summary, since the LDP's adoption in 2015 there have been a number of significant changes to Council policy which will be of relevance to the RLDP, particularly the Corporate Plan and the Organisational Climate Change Plan.
 The primary objective of the Corporate Plan is 'a fairer, greener, ambitious Newport for everyone' and whilst this is not at odds with the aims of the current LDP, a new LDP will help us to better align the four principles: Fair and Inclusive; Empowering; A listening council; and Citizen Focussed within the strategy.
 As a key document outlining the issues and aspirations of the Council this needs to be reflected in a revised LDP.
 In addition, there are numerous Council strategies and policies that will influence the LDP e.g. Flood Risk Management Plan, Destination Management Strategy, Economic Growth Plan.
 A full appraisal of council plans and strategies can be found in Chapter 2 and Appendix 5 of the Preferred Strategy paper and indicated how the Preferred Strategy, particularly the issues, vision and objectives, was informed by current Council policies and priorities.

 Options Available and Considered

-- 1) Cabinet notes the GSO consultation comments received, endorses the recommended Council responses and recommends that Council approve the Preferred Strategy for consultation. - 2) Cabinet notes the GSO consultation comments received and provides amendments to the recommended Council response and / or the Preferred Strategy prior to consideration by Council. - 3) Cabinet notes the GSO consultation comments received and does not endorse the recommended responses and / or recommend Council's approval of the Preferred Strategy for consultation.
+- 1) Council approve the Preferred Strategy for consultation. - 2) Council provides amendments to the Preferred Strategy prior to consultation. - 3) Council does not endorse approval the Preferred Strategy for consultation.

 Preferred Option and Why